subhajit100/subhajit100/README.md

 🌐 **Expanding Businesses Online**: Seeking freelance clients ready to take their businesses to the next level in the digital world.

-💼 **Expertise**: Strong in React.js, Node.js, JavaScript, Nextjs, ExpressJs, Python, Django, MySql, Docker, crafting robust and user-friendly web solutions.
+💼 **Expertise**: Strong in Java, Springboot, React.js, Node.js, JavaScript, ExpressJs, MySql, Docker, crafting robust and user-friendly web solutions.

 ## Let's Connect!